tvpsh2021/kitsune/README.md

-# Kitsune: Your Personal Google Search Filter
+# Kitsune: Your Personal Search Result Filter

-A simple but powerful Chrome Extension that empowers you to take control of your Google search results.
+A simple but powerful Chrome Extension that empowers you to take control of your Google and Bing search results.
 Kitsune helps you filter out unwanted websites and focus on the information that matters most to you.

 ## Why Kitsune?

 Are you tired of sifting through irrelevant search results?
 Do you wish you could permanently block certain websites from appearing in your searches?
 Kitsune is the solution you've been looking for.
-While Google allows you to use the `-site:` operator for temporary filtering, Kitsune provides a permanent and effortless way to customize your search experience.
+While Google and Bing allow you to use the `-site:` operator for temporary filtering, Kitsune provides a permanent and effortless way to customize your search experience on both search engines.

 ## Features